 Another Portuguese acronym with the closest translation in English is a ”good deal” is BBB or Bom, Bonito, Barato.
 Individually, the words mean good, pretty, cheap but BBB is better sounding.

 In previous years, LOL, ROFL, LMAO were some of the acronyms you’d use when your chat mate cracked a joke.
-In Germany, the reply now is a simple ”g.”
+But in a country like Germany, the reply now is a simple ”g.”
 In the German language, this is their symbol for Grinsen or grinning in English. .
 When the joke’s very funny, you can type three g’s (ggg), which represents ganz großes Grinsen.
 In English, it means a very big grin.
 The Swedes use the letters ”asg” to indicate Asgarv, which is ”intense laughter” in English.

 The French have a few acronyms as well, such as JTM for je t’aime, MDR (mort de rire) or “dying of laughter” in English.
 DSL is the French chatspeak or textspeak for désolé that stands for “sorry.”